-The above measures will be reviewed by separating them into four main tasks:
+The above measures will be reviewed by separating them into five main tasks:

 - 1. Evaluation of three (3) budget years two (2) of which have been completely liquidated - 2.
-Evaluation of asset management and equipment inventory for the selected budget years.
-The presence and correct labeling of all items valued at \$1000 or higher, and all computers, will be verified

-- 3. Interviews with Perkins-paid personnel (full time and part time), and at least one High School Coordinator and one Special Populations Coordinator, regardless of funding - 4.
-Evaluations of Perkins Five-Year Plan and two (2) years of Improvement Plans (as required)
+Evaluation of how well the college is following its own internal control policies and procedures for the management and expenditure of Perkins funds. - Evaluation of asset management and equipment inventory for the selected budget years.
+The presence and correct labeling of all items valued at \$1000 or higher, and all computers, will be verified - 4.
+Interviews with Perkins-paid personnel (full time and part time), and at least one High School Coordinator and one Special Populations Coordinator, regardless of funding - 5.
+Evaluations of two (2) years of Improvement Plans (if applicable)